Millicentchinelo/Devops_projects/06.Containerization/README.md

 2. WORKDIR /usr/share/nginx/html/: Specifies the working directory in the container
 3. COPY index.html /usr/share/nginx/html/: Copies the local index.html file to the NGINX default public directory, which is where NGINX serves static content from.
 4. EXPOSE 80: Informs Docker that the NGINX server will use port 80.
 This is a documentation feature and doesn't actually publish the port.
 5. CMD: NGINX images come with a default CMD to start the server, so there's no need to specify it explicitly.
+CMD is used to state the starting point or the command to run first when starting the app.
+6. Entrypoint: Does the same thing as CMD

+#### Difference between Entrypoint and CMD
+They both serve as your starting point or used to state the commands to run first when starting the app but CMD can be overrided while Entrypoint **can not** be bypassed.
+CMD can be passed by using a code that overrides in the terminal.

 -	Copy your HTML and CSS files into the Nginx HTML directory.
 (Use ChatGPT to generate a basic HTML and CSS code for a simple web application)